cliffeh/mondo/README.md

 transitioned into the frame), the window diplays time `[t-n..t-1]`, with time `t-(n+1)` transitioned out of the frame to the left.

+Note that there could be an arbitrary number of points outside of the frame.

 ## References

 * <https://flask.palletsprojects.com/en/stable/tutorial/views/>